slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *'Our story has three parts: a beginning, a middle, and an end.
 And although this is the way all stories unfold, I still can’t believe that ours didn’t go on forever.' -- Nicholas Sparks*
+- Keep separate bank accounts.
+Spouses should have the freedom and autonomy to buy what they want, but only after bills are automatically paid.
+People value things differently.
+Having to justify every expense makes you feel like you’re being watched.
+This breeds resentment.
+Most marriages end in divorce, most of them over money.
 -->

 > *'We accept the love we think we deserve.' -- Stephen Chbosky*

 You attract what you are.

 Love is what happens to men and women that don’t know each other.
 Love doesn’t hurt, expectations do.
 Every person feels loved in a different form.

 > *'Romance is the glamour which turns the dust of everyday life into a golden haze.' -- Elinor Glyn*